If you are laid off temporarily

 If you are a member of an unemployment fund and meet a specified work requirement, follow the instructions of your unemployment fund to apply for an earnings-related unemployment allowance.

 How to apply for unemployment benefits from Kela if you are laid off temporarily:

 - Register with the TE Services as an unemployed jobseeker by the first day of the lay-off.
 Unemployment benefits cannot be paid out unless you are registered as an unemployed jobseeker.
 The TE Services will issue a statement to Kela on your right to unemployment benefits.

-- If the lay-off has started on or after 16 March 2020, you can receive an unemployment benefit even if you are studying or you are self-employed.
-This is a temporary change that will be effective until 31 July 2020.
+- If the lay-off has started on or after 16 March 2020, you can receive an unemployment benefit even if you are studying.
+This is a temporary change that will be effective until 31 December 2021.

 - Apply for unemployment benefits online.
 Log in to the e-service using your online bank credentials or a mobile ID.
 Please note that the e-service is available in Finnish and Swedish only.

 - Scan or take a photo of any supporting documents and send them online.

 - You may wish to write a cover note if the document you are sending is relevant to several different benefits.

 - Documents that you have sent to the TE Services are not available to Kela.

 - If you have received copyright royalties, income from self-employment, dividend or rental income or significant interest income, Kela needs documentation on these.